 Maria Claudia Pulido, a Colombian citizen, is a Senior Specialist at the Executive Secretariat of the IACHR since 2001.
 An attorney graduated at the Law School of the Universidad Externado de Colombia (1986) with graduate studies in Criminal Law at the same university (1988), she specialized in Human Rights at the Superior School of Public Administration (1992) and has an MA in International Law with concentration in human rights from the Washington College of Law, American University (1997 -1998).
 In her professional career, María Claudia Pulido worked in different areas of protection, promotion and defense of human rights.
 In the Colombian State, she worked in institutions such as the National Direction of Criminal Instruction, the Office of the General Attorney, and the Office of the Public Prosecutor, where she was responsible of the launching of the Unit of Human Rights Prosecutors.
 She has also work in regional non-governmental organizations, such as the Center for Justice and International Law.
 Maria Claudia Pulido is currently in charge of the coordination of the Southern Cone Section and the coordination of the Friendly Settlements Group; in addition, she is part of the team of the Office of the Rapporteur on the Rights of Persons Deprived of Liberty.
 Previously, she was officer at the Guatemala and Peru desks, and coordinator of the Administrative and Financial Section of the Executive Secretariat.

-Ilcia Rivas, who is from El Salvador, has been living in the United States since 1997.
+Ilcia Rivas, citizen of El Salvador and the United States, has been living in the United States since 1997.
 She began working at the OAS in 1999 and joined the Inter-American Commission on Human Rights in June 2004 as an administrative assistant.
 In the last three years, she has worked as an administrative specialist.
 She graduated from the University of Maryland with a bachelor's degree in Business Administration; she also holds a double Master in Business Administration and Master of Science with Specialization in Project Management.

 Leonor Rivera Correa